 Welcome to this environmentally friendly website.
 Why Organic Sanity?

-Ok, that's not the only one - for the lazier traveler there are electric vehicles around that don't put out any pollution into our atmosphere.
-That's good.
-What's not so good about them is they aren't very recyclable as the batteries they use contain corrosive acid and heavy metals (lead) or worse (nickel-cadmium).
+What's not so good about them is they aren't very recyclable as the batteries they use contain corrosive acid and heavy metals (lead) or worse (nickel-cadmium or lithium).

 But then you could go crazy by running down all the modern attempts to cut down on pollution in order to keep our transport system going.
 At least many of them are rather better for the environment than the carcinogenic exhaust fume producing internal combustion engine!

-It is even possible to run a modified internal combustion engine entirely on hydrogen gas - the by product that comes out of the exhaust is water vapour and nothing else!
+It is even possible to run a modified internal combustion engine entirely on hydrogen gas/oxygen mixed (HHO).
+The by-product that comes out of the exhaust is water vapour and nothing else!

 Without it, where would we be?
 Hmmm.

 As for this site in general, I've not gone overboard in trying to turn it into a money making machine as it's not really that sort of site.
 True, there are a few affiliate books and other bits and bobs here and there that I've put up to earn a few dollars from it so it can pay its way and justify my time in looking after it.